Kenku: Forgotten Realms

 Kenku appear in the Forgotten Realms setting as a race of flightless avian humanoids, described as selfish and secretive in nature.
 They are commonly found in human cities in southern Faerun, working as assassins, thieves, scouts and spies.

 Historical inspiration

 Kenku were inspired by tengu, a mythological creature from Japanese folklore that takes the form of an avian humanoid.
 In particular, the symbolic mask of their deity, Quorlinn, was directly inspired by the red, large-nosed masks often worn by tengu in Japanese mythology.

 Reception

 In a 2021 review, Comic Book Resources counted the kenku among the seven least-often used monster races in Dungeons and Dragons despite its great potential.
 One year before, the kenku had been rated the seventh-most powerful race in Dungeons and Dragons by the same website.

 Colin McLaughlin called them one of his "favorite creatures in D&D", and found that their backstory "gives the kenku a type of humanity and sadness you rarely get to see from a splash monster page."
+Similarly A.V.
+Club reviewer Nick Wanserski found the backstory "really compelling" and that their description "as a tribe living under a curse that cost them their wings, their voice, and their creativity paints an evocative picture that would be fun to explore as a character".

+Reviewer Zack Furniss found the backstory of this player character race "especially interesting" and concluded: "In effect, they’ve become living tape recorders that can only communicate with soundbites collected throughout life.
+How cool is that?
+I want to play as one right now."
+Cameron Kunzelmann from Paste magazine recommended to "definitely play the kenku.
+It's a cool crow-person who hollers and squawks and generally just owns bones all over the Forgotten Realms."